Taylor-McNeil/SHA128-Crack/README.md

-<h1> SHA128-Crack </h1>
+<h1> SHA128-Crack: </h1>

-<h2> Purpose: </h2>

 This program was created to break SHA128 hashes and return the original password. <br/>
 This program uses a list of the 1,000,0000 most common passwords. <br/>
 The original assignment required solving the problem using a brute force manner; However I decided to use a dictionary as an  optimization solution from the beginning.